Are you searching for the best multimeter or multitester? Do you really know what a multimeter is?

 More importantly, it offers a high level of accuracy and proven performance as well.
 No doubt, it is a brand you can trust.

 - Alternating Current/Direct Current 1000V/10A 200KHz 200uF 40Mohm relative estimation HFE Diode Check Continuity.

 - Auto and manual are running with relative estimation.

 - Full overburden security and double protection insurance.

 - Auto control off (could be handicapped).

-- Auto control off and low battery sign.
+- The best home multimeter has auto control off and a low battery sign.